Zilliqa/zq2/z2/docs/README.md

 `z2` is the in-house built tool to operate the Zilliqa's team Zilliqa 2.0 (ake `zq2`) operated network, and much more.

 Using the tool you are able to:
-- run a `local` copy of `zq2`
+- Run a `local` copy of `zq2`
-- execute performance and comformancy tests on a given `zq2` network
+- Execute performance and comformancy tests on a given `zq2` network
-- convert the Zilliqa 1.0 persistences into a `zq2` persistence format
+- Convert the Zilliqa 1.0 persistences into a `zq2` persistence format
-- generate the `zq2` API documentation
+- Generate the `zq2` API documentation
-- generate the script to start a `zq2` validator for the supported network, see: `z2 join` for details.
+- Generate the script to start a `zq2` validator for the supported network, see: `z2 join` for details.
-- upgrade the `zq2` validators and the apps.
+- Upgrade the `zq2` validators and the apps.

 ## Requirements